Salem Radio Network News Tuesday, May 26, 2026

 Here are some details:

-• TrenibotE is a botulinum toxin for treating facial wrinkles such as frown lines, with effects wearing off as early as 8 hours compared to Botox’s duration of over two weeks.
+• TrenibotE is a type of botulinum toxin designed to treat facial wrinkles such as frown lines.
+It starts to show effect as early as eight hours after administration and lasts for two to three weeks.

 • The setback removes a near-term catalyst for AbbVie’s aesthetics business, but Street expectations for trenibotE were modest, Citi analyst Geoff Meacham said.